Do Go On - 345 - Dame Julie Andrews

 Discussion (0)

-at mattstuartcomedy.com Hello and welcome to another episode of Do Go On.
+Hello and welcome to another episode of Do Go On.

-My name is Dave Warnke and as always I'm here with Jess Perkins and Matt Stewart.
+My name is Dave Warnocky and as always I'm here with Jess Perkins and Matt Stewart.

-Hello David, how do you do?
+How do you do?

-Dave, it's so good to be here with you.
-And Jess, you also.
+Dave, it's so good to be here with you and Jess, you also.

 Thank you.